freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/03-front-end-development-libraries/react/render-a-class-component-to-the-dom.md

 ---
 id: 5a24c314108439a4d4036167
-title: 將 class 組件渲染到 DOM 樹
+title: Render a Class Component to the DOM
 challengeType: 6
 forumTopicId: 301404
 dashedName: render-a-class-component-to-the-dom